FusionAuth/fusionauth-site/site/_posts/2020-07-22-securely-implement-oauth-vuejs.md

 ## Remove the sample code

-Now you need to clean up and remove some of the sample code that the CLI command generated.
+Now you need to clean up and remove some of the sample code that the CLI generated.

-> Note that based on the configuration you choose, you might see different project structures, and if you are not sure how to clean them, then just stick to this example.
+> Based on the configuration you choose, you might see different project structures.
+If you are not sure how to clean it up, just stick to this example.

 Delete `components`, `views`, `router`, and  `assets` folders in `src` and then modify your `main.js` file to look like this: